Feedback is the catalyst for improvement.

 - Traffic percentage from each of the social media channels

 There’s a ton of social media platforms like Twitter, LinkedIn, Google+, Facebook, Instagram, and many more.

 Not surprisingly, staying consistent and efficiently using every platform is a cumbersome task.

 However, if you can analyze each platform by analyzing certain key metrics, you will know where to redirect your efforts to gain better results.

-As a result, you are more focussed, and your conversion rates improve.
+As a result, you are more focused, and your conversion rates improve.